Aquatic-gg/docs/docs/aquaticcrates/basic/opening/openrestrictions.md

     slots: 2
 ```

-### World blacklist
+### WORLD BLACKLIST

-Blacklist of worlds where crate cannot be opened.
+Blacklist of worlds where crates cannot be opened.

 ```yml
 open-restrictions: